LOADING ...

 of music now, that it is the carrier for this kind of feeling, and for this

-it, intellectually we deny it.
+deny it, intellectually we it.
 Our literature ....... doesn deal with this,

 in movement, in language, in and in music.

-Okay, I want to talk about
+Okay, I want to talk Ireland

 Specifically I to talk about the "famine"